 Harm’s Door is very delicate!
 Even the slightest touch against seemingly harmless things and, whoosh!, the Door will burst open, absorbing Harm and setting him back, sometimes to the loss of all progress, and right into the very life he fought so hard to leave behind.

-Still, Harm will always keep trying to leave, for memory of his life in Candice will keep propelling him to start again, until he’s able overcome all adversity, and finally break free…
+Still, Harm will always keep trying to leave, for memory of his life in Pyre will keep propelling him to start again, until he’s able overcome all adversity, and finally break free…

 Release Date: TBA